Ethan Allen Homestead

 The Homestead is also the site of Ethan and Fanny Allen’s restored 1787 historic farmhouse.
 The Ethan Allen Homestead Museum offers tours of the house and information about Ethan Allen, his family, and early Vermont history.
 For more information visit www.ethanallenhomestead.org.

-Several community gardens, including the Vermont Community Garden Network’s Teaching Garden and Association of Africans Living in Vermont New Farms For New Americans Community Gardens, are located at the Ethan Allen Homestead.
+Several community gardens, including the Vermont Garden Network’s Thriving Garden and Association of Africans Living in Vermont New Farms For New Americans Community Gardens, and Burlington Area Community Gardens are located at the Ethan Allen Homestead.
 Visit our Community Garden Partners page for information.

 Ethan Allen Homestead Trail Map